alexlafroscia/ripgrep-js/README.md

 > A Node.js wrapper around [ripgrep][ripgrep]

 **Note:** I have nothing to do with `ripgrep` or the search functionality of this JS library.
 This is only a wrapper to expose `ripgrep` results in Node.js.
-All credit for the underlying tool go to [`@BurntSushi`][burntsushi] and the lovely contributors to his project.
+All credit for the underlying tool go to [`@BurntSushi`][burntsushi] and the lovely contributors to the original project.

 ## Usage